microsoft/onnxruntime/README.md

 To deploy AI workloads to these edge devices and take advantage of hardware acceleration capabilities on the target device, see [these reference implementations](https://github.com/Azure-Samples/onnxruntime-iot-edge).

 ### Client applications
-Install or build the package you need to use in your application.
-Check [this page](https://microsoft.github.io/onnxruntime/) for installation/package guidance.
+Install or build the package ([aka.ms/onnxruntime](https://microsoft.github.io/onnxruntime/) you need to use in your application.
 See [sample implementations](https://github.com/microsoft/onnxruntime/tree/master/samples/c_cxx) using the C++ API.

 On newer Windows 10 devices (1809+), ONNX Runtime is available by default as part of the OS and is accessible via the [Windows Machine Learning APIs](https://docs.microsoft.com/en-us/windows/ai/windows-ml/).
 Find tutorials [here](https://docs.microsoft.com/en-us/windows/ai/windows-ml/get-started-desktop) for building a Windows Desktop or UWP application using WinML.

 ## Data/Telemetry
 This project may collect usage data and send it to Microsoft to help improve our products and services.
 See the [privacy statement](docs/Privacy.md) for more details.